 Sustainable Communities Downtown Plan

-The City of Arlington is contracted with Western Washington University Sustainable Communities program to create a downtown corridor plan with community input during the 2019-2020 academic year.
+The City of Arlington contracted with Western Washington University Sustainable Communities program to create a downtown corridor plan with community input during the 2019-2020 academic year.

 The City of Arlington has worked hard over the last several years on initiatives to revitalize the downtown corridor.
 To further this work, we desire to have a strategic long-term plan that addresses retaining the character of the area, identifying improvements, capitalizing on the Centennial Trail, expanding the physical main street area, utilizing the main street programs, and identifying smart growth initiatives.

 The work contained in the reports was coordinated through Western Washington University’s (WWU) Sustainable Communities Partnership Program (SCP) between the City of Arlington and Huxley College of the Environment’s Urban Transitions Planning Studio.
 The partnership, initiated in the fall of 2019, involved a series of three urban planning courses, led by faculty instructors, 21 student participants, the SCP coordinator, and support staff from the City of Arlington, business leaders, and members of the Arlington community.

 The planning study commenced the fall of 2019, where baseline data was collected and analyzed.
 During this period, a community-visioning workshop was conducted to ascertain the community’s preferences with respect to future growth opportunities and improvements to the Arlington downtown study area.